obss/sahi/docs/index.md

 and 5.3% for TOOD detectors.
 With slicing-aided fine-tuning, the accuracy can be further improved, resulting in a cumulative increase of 12.7%, 13.4%, and 14.5% AP, respectively.
-The technique has been successfully integrated with Detectron2, MMDetection, and YOLOv5 models.
+The technique has been successfully integrated with Ultralytics (YOLOv8, YOLO11, YOLO26), HuggingFace Transformers, RT-DETR, TorchVision, MMDetection, Detectron2, YOLOv5, YOLOE, YOLO-World, and Roboflow RF-DETR models.

 <div class="grid cards" markdown>